zowe/docs-site/docs/user-guide/mvd-configuration.md

 When you install Zowe&trade;, the App Framework is configured as a Mediation Layer client by default.
 This is simpler to administer because the App framework servers are accessible externally through a single port: API ML Gateway port.
 It is more secure because you can implement stricter browser security policies for accessing cross-origin content.

-You can modify the Zowe App Server and Zowe System Services (ZSS) configuration, as needed, or configure connections for the Terminal app plugins.
+You can modify the Zowe App Server and Zowe System Services (ZSS) configuration, as needed, or configure connections for the Terminal app plug-ins.

 ## Accessing the App Server